Paying off a mortgage at renewal? Pros, cons, and tips for 2025

 Paying off your mortgage early doesn’t always mean you’re free of costs.
 If you’re paying a portion of the mortgage and switching to a new lender, you may incur additional fees such as:

-Factor these costs into your decision to ensure paying off your mortgage early is still beneficial.
+Factor these costs into your decision to ensure that paying off your mortgage early is still beneficial.

 3. Not shopping around

-Even if you plan to pay off most of your mortgage at renewal, shopping for better rates on any remaining balance is crucial.
+Even if you plan to pay off most of your mortgage at renewal, shopping for the best renewal rates on any remaining balance is crucial.
 Your existing lender may not offer the most competitive terms, as they assume you’ll renew without question.
 By exploring the market or working with a mortgage broker, you might secure a lower rate, saving money over the term of the remaining loan.

 The bottom line